-We are a non for profit CIC Limited company focused on promoting independence and work ready skills through our website, irrespective of disability or learning difficulty or SEND needs and wanting to record lived experience and strategies.
+We are a non for profit CIC Limited company focused on promoting independence and work ready skills initially through our website, irrespective of disability or learning difficulty or SEND needs and wanting to record your lived experience and strategies.
 If you scroll down the home page you will see picture icons and categories for easy navigation.
-These themes lead to different groups of pages of information on each topic, these are: Benefits and Housing, Education, Health, Interests, Life in General, Workplace all in relation to disability.
+These themes lead to different groups of pages of information on each topic, these are: Money Management Benefits and Housing, Education, Health, Interests, Life in General, Workplace all in relation to disability.
 There is also a search option so for example if you put in Moderate Learning Disability you will get relevant pages.
-Information includes easy read materials for life topics to other materials helping those going to university and much more connected to disability.We want to be able to develop our own original webinars and other completely original materials on adult life topics, be more interactive as a learning resource and create a media wall of your experiences of disability and adult life, we also want to offer a jobs and volunteering board.
+Information includes easy read materials for life topics to other materials helping those going to university and much more connected to disability.We want to be able to develop our own original webinars and other completely original materials on adult life topics, be more interactive as a learning resource and create a media wall of your experiences of disability and adult life we would like you to contribute to this.
+Can you show how to make a meal or even a cup of tea to others?
+Other life skills you could share?
+We also want to offer a jobs and volunteering board and explore other activities you feel there is a need for.
+What would help you?
+Individuals can use the site to improve their independence while families and support workers can find useful resources to encourage greater independence and easy read information to share.

 The idea explained